rcarmo/azure-k3s-cluster/README.md

 ## What

-This is an Azure Resource Manager template that automatically deploys a [`k3s`][k3s] cluster atop Ubuntu 20.04.
+This is an Azure Resource Manager template that automatically deploys a [`k3s`][k3s] cluster atop Ubuntu LTS.
 This cluster has a single master VM and a VM scaleset for workers/agents, plus required network infrastructure.

 The template defaults to deploying B-Series VMs (`B1ls`) with the smallest possible managed disk size (S4, 32GB).
 It also deploys (and mounts) an Azure File Share on all machines with (very) permissive access at `/srv`, which makes it quite easy to run stateful services without messing about with volume claims.